Posted in:

 What You Should Know About A Business Credit?

 Credit is a financial resource used to purchase goods and services before the money is actually paid out.
 Business credit allows you to purchase goods and services on credit, then pay off your debt later.
 Most businesses use credit to get much-needed capital when cash flow is low or nonexistent.
 Credit can also be used to buy inventory, hire vendors, and purchase equipment.
+Regularly checking commercial credit reports can help businesses monitor their credit standing and ensure they’re in good financial health.
 Business credit is also referred to as trade credit, commercial credit, or supplier credit, and is what a company uses as proof of payment when they are not paid on time.
 A business credit rating is a three-digit number (like 634) that is designed to provide information about the business’ ability to repay its debts.

 How to Build Your Business Credit